gvwilson/sensibleadventures/nardica/nardica.md

 "In a moment,"
 the governor said sharply,
 his eyes fixed on the display
-as a pair of guard bots charged their larger opponent simultaneously.
+as a pair of sentrys charged their larger opponent simultaneously.
-The big armored bot knocked one of them away, but the second managed to jam one of its metal claws into a gap in one of its treads.
+The big armored bot knocked one of them away, but the second managed to jam a metal claw against one of the turrets its top side.

-A bright blue flash dazzled the camera for an instant.
+The image flashed blue for a moment.
-When it subsided,
+When it reformed,
-the guard bot lay broken on the ground with the tread beside it.
+the sentry lay broken on the ground.
-The single laser burst had cut right through the tread, Iffy realized.
-That was enough power to light up every tool in Mister Mishra's shop for a month.

-"Well, that's that,"
-Governor Stern said,
-sitting back in his chair.
-Half-crippled,
-unable to do more than pivot in place,
-Doctor Johel's armored bot was no match for the remaining guard bots.
-An arm,
-the pop-up micro-missile launcher on its back, then its sensors and finally its other tread---the guard bots disabled each in turn, until finally all their attacker could do was spin in a circle and wave the one arm still under its control at anything that came near.
+The armored bot surged forward, its treads grinding the stairs that led up to the mansion's front door.
+Another shriek,
+another explosion,
+and the last thing Iffy saw before her aunt dragged her away was the armored bot plunging through the hole where the door had been just a moment before.

+The Marines hurried them down the stairs into a narrow corridor that smelled of sweat and machinery.
+Pipes as thick as Iffy's forearm ran along the ceiling, a color-coded mix of water, waste, secure optical cabling, and highways for the rat-sized security robots that were scurrying madly to the mansion's defense.